Quick Answer

 When to Call a Professional Junk Removal

-- When the volume of yard waste is simply too large and overwhelming for you to handle with your own car and equipment.
+- When the volume of yard waste is simply too large and overwhelming for you to handle with your own vehicle and equipment, or by typical curbside pickup limits.

-- When the debris includes heavy items like large branches, logs, or tree stumps that are unsafe to move without proper equipment.
+- When the debris includes heavy, bulky, or dangerous items like large branches, logs, tree stumps, or thorny brush that are unsafe or impossible to move without specialized equipment.

-- After a major storm that has left a dangerous and tangled mess of heavy branches and debris.
+- After a major storm that has left a dangerous and tangled mess of heavy branches, fallen trees, or mixed debris requiring specialized cleanup expertise and equipment.

 Prevention Tips